Drew Storen

 Drew Patrick Storen (born August 11, 1987) is an American former professional baseball relief pitcher.
 He played in Major League Baseball (MLB) for the Washington Nationals, Toronto Blue Jays, Seattle Mariners, and Cincinnati Reds.

-The Nats selected Storen with the 10th overall selection in the 2009 MLB draft; he made his MLB debut for Washington in 2010.
+Washington selected Storen with the 10th overall selection in the 2009 MLB draft.
+He made his MLB debut for Washington in May 2010.
+He served as the team's closer but had blown saves in the 2012 and 2014 National League Division Series.
+He threw an immaculate inning with the Reds in 2017, his final season in MLB.

 Amateur career

 High school

 Storen attended Brownsburg High School in Brownsburg, Indiana, where he was teammate of fellow future major league pitcher Lance Lynn.
 Storen had 30 wins, 319 strikeouts, and a 1.55 earned run average (ERA) over his high school career, including a 9–0 win–loss record as a sophomore in 2005, en route to a state championship.
 He was named first-team all-state in 2006 and 2007, as well as all-state honorable mention in 2005 by the Associated Press, the 2007 Hendricks County Flyer Athlete of the Year, three-time first-team All-Hoosier Crossroads Conference selection (2005–2007), first-team All-Metro West three times by The Indianapolis Star (2005–2007), their Super team in 2006 and 2007 and was their Metro-West High School Player of the Year in 2007.
 He participated in the 2007 Indiana North-South All-Star Game, and was a state nominee for the 2006 Wendy's High School Heisman Award.
 He was ranked 49th among the 2007 Top 100 High School prospects by Baseball America.

 Storen was drafted by the New York Yankees in the 34th round of the 2007 Major League Baseball draft but did not sign.